lektorium-tutor/lekt/docs/tutorials/scale.rst

 Highly-available architecture, autoscaling, ...
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-There is only so much that Tutor can do for you, and scaling some components falls beyond the scope of Tutor.
+There is only so much that Lekt can do for you, and scaling some components falls beyond the scope of Lekt.
 For instance, it is your responsibility to make sure that your Kubernetes cluster has a `highly available control plane <https://kubernetes.io/docs/setup/production-environment/tools/kubeadm/high-availability/>`__ and `topology <https://kubernetes.io/docs/setup/production-environment/tools/kubeadm/ha-topology/>`__.
 Also, it is possible to achieve `autoscaling <https://kubernetes.io/docs/tasks/run-application/horizontal-pod-autoscale/>`__; but it is your responsibility to setup latency metrics collection and to configure the scaling policies.